 This experiment was done by four economists: Hunt Allcott, Sarah Eichmeyer, Luca Braghieri and Matthew Gentzkow.
 They recruited 2753 Facebook users in the US, and randomly selected half of them to stop using Facebook for four weeks.
 They found that deactivating Facebook led to small but statistically significant improvements in some measures of self-reported well-being.10

-The chart below shows a summary of their estimated effect sizes.
+The chart shows a summary of their estimated effect sizes.
 As we can see, for all measures the effects are small (amounting to only around a tenth of the standard deviation of the studied variable), and in most cases the effects are actually not statistically significant (the ‘whiskers’ denoting 95% confidence intervals often include an effect of size zero).11

 Allcott and co-authors also compare the treatment effects against the observational correlations in their sample and conclude: “the magnitudes of our causal effects are far smaller than those we would have estimated using the correlational approach of much prior literature”.12